jakobmattsson/jscov/README.md

 ## Todo

+* Test using empty blocks in some different contexts.
+Are they removed?
 * Write a test for testing the actual code-coverage with and without using the expander
 * Attempt to instrument code that has already been instrumented (seems like jscoverage prevents that)
 * Branches current attempting to solve: